jjones31/service-mesh-traffic-management/labs/1-courie-deployment/README.md

-# Provision and Setup Service Mesh Environment
-_Welcome to the Service Mesh Enablement.
-In this lab, we are going to setup our environment by provisioning a OpenShift 4 Cluster and installing the necessary components of the Service Mesh._

-> Steps to setup Service Mesh Environment
+# Deploy Courie
+_Welcome  back to the Service Mesh Lab.
+In this section of the lab we are going to deploy Courie.
+Courie consists of two sub applications, Courie Driver and Courie Web.
+In the Courie Driver application drivers will receive notifications to pick up packages and deliver them to designated locations.
+In the Courie Web application. users select destinations for packages to be delivered and a driver comes to pick up the package and deliver it._

+>Steps for deploying Courie
->- Provision OpenShift Service Mesh Lab in OpenTLC
+>- Deploy Courie Delivery Service
->- Setup the projects
->- Install the operators
->- Deploy the Service Mesh Control Plane and ServiceMeshMemberRoll in istio-system namespace
+>- Deploy Courie Driver Service
->- Install AMQ Streams (Kafka) resources in amq-clusters namespace
->- Install Redis service in courie-data namespace
+>- Deploy Courie Driver Web
->- Install resources for Courie CICD Pipeline
+>- Deploy Courie Web Application

+Welcome to the Service Mesh Application Development labs.
+Today we are going to walk you through how to get your environment set up and ready to perform service mesh related tasks in future labs.
+In the first section of this lab will start by show you how to order your lab environment from OpenTLC labs.

 ## Provision OpenShift Service Mesh Lab in OpenTLC
 Open [https://labs.opentlc.com/](https://labs.opentlc.com/) in your browser of choice and sign in with your OpenTLC username.